mbodm/WinGetDotNet/README.md

 For more information, just use the IntelliSense tooltips of Visual Studio, or take a look into the source code.
 It´s really a rather small and simple library and not much more than what you see above. 😉

 ### Requirements
 There aren´t any special requirements, besides having _WinGet_ installed on your machine.
 WinGetDotNet is just a typical .NET assembly, released as assembly DLL and NuGet package.
-Just download the newest release, from the [Releases](https://github.com/MBODM/WinGetDotNet/releases) page and add it to your project.
+Just download the newest release, from the [Releases](https://github.com/MBODM/WinGetDotNet/releases) page, unzip and add it to your project.
 All the releases are compiled for x64 Windows, assuming you are using some 64-bit Windows (and that's quite likely).

 ### Notes
 - WinGetDotNet is under MIT license.
 Feel free to use the source and do whatever you want.
 I assume no liability.